jcurtis4207/Unix-Programs/README.md

 A recreation of du.
 It prints the sizes of the subdirectories in a given path.
 If no path specified, the current directory is used.
 Symlinks are ignored, and the file size is human readable.
+The sort flag (-s) sorts output by decreasing size, otherwise it is case-insensitive alphabetical.
 The help flag (-h) shows usage.

 ### Ellis